 a.
 His master commanded that he be sold: Of course, the man was not able to pay.
 Therefore the master commanded to sell the debtor, his family, and all he had.
 This would not satisfy the debt; slaves at their top price were sold at a talent each (and usually sold for much less).
 Yet it would bring some measure of justice.

 i.
-“Top price for a slave fetched about one talent, and one-tenth that amount or less as more common.”
+"Top price for a slave fetched about one talent, and one-tenth that amount or less was more common."
 (Carson)

 b.
 Master, have patience with me, and I will pay you all: The promise of the servant made no sense.
 He spoke as if all he needed were patience; that if he were given enough time he could actually pay this massive debt.
 The disciples listening to Jesus would think this was humorous.

 i.
-“Many a poor sinner is very rich in resolutions.
-This servant-debtor though he only need patience; but indeed he needed forgiveness!”
+"Many a poor sinner is very rich in resolutions.
+This servant-debtor thought he only needed patience; but indeed he needed forgiveness!"
 (Spurgeon)

 c.
 The master of that servant was moved with compassion, released him, and forgave him the debt: The master showed mercy prompted by compassion, forgiving a debt that obviously could never be repaid - despite whatever promises the servant made.

 4. (28-30) The forgiven servant refuses to forgive.

 "But that servant went out and found one of his fellow servants who owed him a hundred denarii; and he laid hands on him and took him by the throat, saying, 'Pay me what you owe!'
 So his fellow servant fell down at his feet and begged him, saying, 'Have patience with me, and I will pay you all.'
 And he would not, but went and threw him into prison till he should pay the debt."

 a.
 One of his fellow servants who owed him a hundred denarii: The servant who had just been forgiven an unpayable debt went out and found the one who owed him money.
 Upon meeting him, he immediately assaulted him (took him by the throat) and demanded payment.